Exeter Cathedral School: History

 The school's present main building, known as the Chantry, was built in 1870.

 In the 1960s, the Dean and Chapter began to enlarge the school, offering places to boys other than the cathedral choristers.
 In 1994, a girls' choir was established in the cathedral, and the school became co-educational.
 By 2008, the families of the choristers were having to pay for their education, but there were eighteen choral scholarships, worth up to one quarter of the school fees.

 In 2014, the school became independent of the Dean and Chapter, when it was established as an institution with its own governance and separate finances.

 In 2017, two thirds of school-leavers were offered scholarships, exhibitions, or other awards by senior schools.
 The school was assessed by the Independent Schools Inspectorate in May 2019 and judged to be 'excellent' in all areas.
 By 2020, the school was educating about 275 children, offering a broad education rooted in Christian values.
 It is a member of the Choir Schools' Association.

+Planned closure

+In January 2026, Exeter Cathedral School announced that, owing to ongoing financial pressures, it would close the Preparatory School (Years 3–8), including the Cathedral choristers, from September 2026.
+Under an agreed arrangement, the Nursery and Pre-Prep provision (up to Year 2) is expected to continue under the management of the Inspired Learning Group, in partnership with Hall House School and Shebbear College.
+A new partnership with Exeter School was also confirmed to enable choristers to continue their education together in a co-educational setting.
+The school will remain open in its current form until the end of the summer term in July 2026.